Reactive-Network/reactive-bounties/src/Insurance_payouts/README.md

 ```
 - This claims any accumulated meme coin rewards for the caller
 - Transaction hash: [Insert actual transaction hash here]

+## Notes

+- The "cross-chain" functionality is emulated using the Sepolia testnet for both Origin (CryptoInsurance) and Destination contracts, with communication facilitated through the Reactive Smart Contract.
+- All interactions with the Reactive network are automatic and don't produce traditional transaction hashes.